LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Quests/Paperchase.md

 	- Home Address
 	- Occupation
 	- Religion of choice
+	- Signature & Date
-6. The D41 form is returned to the Chief Clerk, who has fallen asleep at his desk.
+1. The D41 form is returned to the Chief Clerk, who has fallen asleep at his desk.
 Handing in the D41 form, the Chief Clerk offers over the A38 form
-8. An A38 form is acquired and requires the following information:
+2. An A38 form is acquired and requires the following information:
 	- Type of account desired
 		- Credit Account
 		- Personal Lockbox
 		- Personal Vault
 		- Personal Dimension
+	- Source of Funds
 	- Interest rate options
+	- Signature & Date